Dominic Pechota Attorney email@example.com

 Dominic has experience representing both those who are injured as well as those who have been sued.
 His previous experience includes but is not limited to serving as counsel to Dakota, Minnesota & Eastern Railroad and Iowa, Chicago and Eastern Railroad in litigation matters throughout Iowa and South Dakota, panel counsel for a medical malpractice insurance carrier representing medical doctors in the defense of medical malpractice claims, and representing Travelers, and its insureds, in the defense of municipal law and excessive force claims (claims filed against cities and police departments).
 Dominic has previously served as outside counsel for Amera-Seiki Corporation, a CNC manufacturer based in Houston, Texas representing it in litigation matters throughout the United States and Canada.
 He has tried jury and non-jury cases to conclusion in federal, state, and administrative tribunals throughout Iowa, Wisconsin, and South Dakota representing injured clients.

 Dominic earned his bachelor of arts degree at the University of Nebraska – at Lincoln receiving dual degrees in English and Political Science in 2000.
 He attended law school at the University of Iowa College of Law where he received his Juris Doctorate in 2004 and completed a judicial externship with former federal Chief Judge, the Honorable Ronald E. Longstaff, United States District Court for the Southern District of Iowa.
-Mr. Pechota is admitted to practice law in Iowa, Wisconsin, and South Dakota.
-He has been admitted to practice law upon permission in courts in Arkansas, Missouri, West Virginia, Minnesota, Oklahoma, Kentucky, and Illinois.
-Dominic also serves on the board of governors for the Iowa Association of Justice (formerly the Iowa Trial Lawyers Association).
+He has been admitted to practice law upon permission in courts in Arkansas, Missouri, West Virginia, Minnesota, Oklahoma, Kentucky, Nebraska, and Illinois.
+Dominic has previously served on the board of governors for the Iowa Association for Justice (formerly the Iowa Trial Lawyers Association).